Back to Blog

 The CPA exempts several categories:

-- Entity exemptions: Government bodies, institutions of higher education, entities regulated by GLBA (entity-level), entities subject to HIPAA (entity-level), nonprofits (with some exceptions)
+• Entity exemptions: Government bodies, institutions of higher education, financial institutions and affiliates subject to GLBA, air carriers, national securities associations, and nonprofits (with some exceptions)

 Consumer Rights Under the CPA